decidim/decidim/decidim-ai/README.md

 bin/rails decidim:ai:create_reporting_user
 ```

-If you have an existing installation, you can use the below command to train the engine with your existing data:
+Then you can use the below command to train the engine with the module dataset:

 ```ruby
 bin/rails decidim:ai:load_module_dataset